Betterment/betterlint/README.md

 ### Betterment/SimpleDelegator

-This cop requires you to use Rail's `delegate` class method instead of `SimpleDelegator` in order to explicitly specify the set of delegating methods.
+This cop requires you to use Rails's `delegate` class method instead of `SimpleDelegator` in order to explicitly specify the set of delegated methods.

 #### BAD: